 Free cat litter and cat litter coupons will help you get started, but the savings need to continue with your regular day-to-day usage of kitty litter.
 This is a pretty obvious tip, but shop around to compare the prices of natural cat litters.
 In general, natural cat litters cost more, but how much more depends on the litter you choose, the size of the bag and where you purchase it.

-Furball uses Cat Country, an organic cat litter made from wheatgrass.
-Being an organic cat litter, you would expect it to cost more, but we pay about $7 for a 20 lb bag at a local ma/pop pet supply store.
+Furball uses Cat Country, a cat litter made from wheatgrass.
+Being a wheatgrass cat litter, you might expect it to cost more, but we pay about $7 for a 20 lb bag at a local ma/pop pet supply store.
 That’s a dollar more than Fresh Step, but steps ahead in eco-friendliness.

 4. Use Less Litter